-As a founder of a SaaS startup, you probably think a lot about how to spread the word about your newly founded company and how to generate first leads and sales.
-In this article, I’m presenting you 8 reasons why you’ll definitely need someone in your team who’s bringing your SEO efforts at the next level.
+As a founder of a SaaS startup, you probably think a lot about how to spread the word via SEO about your newly founded company and how to generate first leads and sales.
+In this article, I’m presenting you 8 reasons why you’ll definitely need someone in your team who’s bringing your SaaS SEO efforts to the next level.

 Everybody does content marketing